apostrophecms/stylelint-no-mixed-decls/README.md

 ## Why this matters

 This plugin ensures your Sass code adheres to modern CSS nesting behavior, prevents breaking builds on newer Sass versions, and keeps your codebase cleanly structured.

+## Please contribute!

+We welcome contributions!
+If you find a bug or something missing, please open an issue or submit a pull request.